gwforsyth/BS32011test/README.md

 # Gillian's test project

-This files describes Gillian's project
+This file describes Gillian's project.

+Hello Gillian, it is easy to edit your work :p